 A personal licence is granted to an individual and authorises that individual to supply alcohol, or authorise the supply of alcohol, in accordance with a premises license.

 If you normally live within the Sheffield boundary you must make an application for a personal license to us.

 The fee for a personal licence application is £37.
 Please contact us to pay for your application fee via a card payment.
-We no longer accept cash or cheque payment.
+We no longer accept cash or cheque payments.

-We are currently unable to accept electronic application forms from gov.uk you can download a paper application form below.
+We are currently unable to accept electronic application forms from gov.uk.
+Please use the downloadable paper application form below.

 Further information about personal licences